KriptexCTF/VK_friends_analysis/README.md

-# The project is a test project and does not use personal or proprietary user information
+# The project is a test and does not use personal or proprietary user information

 For the script to work you need to get a vk access token